chenxiaolong/DualBootPatcher/licenses/RootShell/Licensing.md

 It is always a risk for open-source projects: what if the code contributed by one of the authors happens to be already licensed under an incompatible license?
 What if it was copied from a copyrighted product?

-The authors of RootTools can assure you that its whole code base is original code and, basically, we are honest people.
+The authors of RootShell can assure you that its whole code base is original code and, basically, we are honest people.
 We do not, at this point, see a need for certificates of origin.

 # Can a license be revoked?